 For those traveling with family or a group, the Horseshoe Bend Retreat is an excellent choice.
 This vacation rental offers three bedrooms and two bathrooms, and can comfortably sleep six guests.
 The home features beautiful views, a cozy fire pit, and a spacious patio, making it the perfect place to relax after a day of exploring.

 Have you visited Page?
-What are your favorite things to do in Page, AZ?
+What are your favorite things to do in Page, Arizona?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Is Monument Valley on your road trip itinerary?
 If so, continue to my post, “Monument Valley Scenic Drive: The Ultimate Guide“.

 Love this!
 We wanted to visit antelope canyon when we visited the Grand Canyon but we heard it was very crowded and decided it wasn’t worth the extra drive.
 Did you go really early or during an offseason?
 Your images are stunning!